Flag of Angola: 2003 flag change proposal

 The Angolan Civil War ended in 2002 with a ceasefire and the disarmament of UNITA troops.
 The war's end brought about the prospect of adopting new national symbols, which was debated by deputies of the newly established constitutional commission of the National Assembly.
 A public competition was held, and a proposal submitted under the pseudonym Catica was selected as the winning design.
-Catica was to be awarded with a medal and US$20,000 in Angolan kwanza.
+Catica was to be awarded with a medal and in Angolan kwanza.
 However, the proposed flag was not adopted amid public disagreements about the change.
 The state-run Angola Press News Agency reported concerns about losing the existing flag's independence-related symbolism and its similarities to other national flags.
 In contrast, the agency also reported support from opposition deputies of UNITA and the PLD, who considered the design politically neutral.

 The proposed flag consisted of a horizontal red strip bordered above and below by a thin white strip and a broad blue strip.
 It was charged in the center with a yellow sun consisting of three concentric circles and fifteen rays.
 The sun's design was based on ancient rock paintings located in the Tchitundu-Hulu historical site of Namibe Province.
 The flag's width-to-length ratio was 2:3.
 Ana Maria de Oliveira, the MPLA deputy who was responsible for coordinating the subcommission for the national symbols, explained the flag's significance: "The blue strips represent freedom, justice and solidarity, whereas the white ones stand for peace, unity and harmony.
 The red strip represents sacrifice, tenacity and heroism, whereas the sun represents the historical and cultural identity and riches of Angola."